mattheweller/wave-app/README.md

 Follow the steps below to run the frontend locally:

 - cd into `front_end`
+- Use the `.env.example` to enter valid details DO NOT PUSH YOUR REAL `.env`!!
 - Install dependencies: `yarn install`
 - Run the application locally: `yarn start`
 - Access the application at http://localhost:3000/